Vivekanand-R/AI-Product-Framework/README.md

 Example 2: FlixBus – “I want to travel between cities cheaply and easily, without stress.” → Combines low-cost travel with digital booking and convenience for mass-market mobility.

-JTBD Here: A user doesn’t hire FlixBus just to book a bus — they hire it to travel affordably and stress-free between cities.
+**JTBD Here:** A user doesn’t hire FlixBus just to book a bus — they hire it to travel affordably and stress-free between cities.

-Example 3: BMW – “I want to enjoy driving, not just own a car.” → Offers performance, handling, and emotional satisfaction as core differentiators.
+Example 3: German Car Makers – “To enjoy driving, not just own a car.” → Offers performance, handling, and emotional satisfaction as core differentiators.

 15. A/B Testing & Experimentation - A/B Testing is a cornerstone of modern product development — a structured way to compare two variations (A and B) to see which performs better based on real user data.
 Instead of relying on assumptions, teams run controlled experiments to test different features, designs, or messaging, gathering insights before scaling.
 Typically labeled “A” (the control) and “B” (the variant).